Catchup Math Teacher FAQ

 How do I register students?

-- Manual Registration - You enter each student name and assign an individual password which you then give to the student.
+There are three ways to get students registered and ready to use Catchup Math.- Manual Registration - You enter each student's name and assign an individual password which you then give the students.
 This works best when you have a small number of students to register.
 (This is the Register One Student option under Student Registration on the Admin page.)

 -